Stereotype: Intergroup relations

-According to a third explanation, shared stereotypes are neither caused by the coincidence of common stimuli, nor by socialization.
+According to a third explanation, shared stereotypes are neither caused by the coincidence of common stimuli nor by socialization.
 This explanation posits that stereotypes are shared because group members are motivated to behave in certain ways, and stereotypes reflect those behaviors.
-It is important to note from this explanation that stereotypes are the consequence, not the cause, of intergroup relations.
-This explanation assumes that when it is important for people to acknowledge both their ingroup and outgroup, they will emphasise their difference from outgroup members, and their similarity to ingroup members.
+In this explanation, stereotypes are the consequence, not the cause, of intergroup relations.
+This explanation assumes that when it is important for people to acknowledge both their ingroup and outgroup, they will emphasise their difference from outgroup members and their similarity to ingroup members.
 International migration creates more opportunities for intergroup relations, but the interactions do not always disconfirm stereotypes.
 They are also known to form and maintain them.

 Artificial intelligence

-People are not the only ones who can hold stereotypical beliefs.
-Artificial Intelligence programs have also been show to at times hold bias or at least present themselves to hold biases when it comes to some of its generation of images, text, and voices.
-A 2024 study done testing how AI text generators respond when asked about African Americans.
-What was found was that when asked directly, the program would respond with positivity, but when asked in a more roundabout way about people who speak African American English, results reminiscent of what could be heard back during the Jim Crow era would be received.
-It's not just race that receives stereotypical results from AI programs.
+Artificial Intelligence programs have, at times, shown to hold bias or at least present themselves to hold prejudices when it comes to generations of images, text, and voices.
+A 2024 study was done to test how AI text generators responded when asked about African Americans.
+When asked directly, the model would respond positively, however, it was found to show covert racist stereotyping based on the dialect used.
 Gender stereotypes can also be found, especially in image generation.
-Women will often be sexualized by the AI, without prompting, being put in skimpy clothes, given larger chests, and being generated in suggestive positions to give examples.
-The opposite can often be said for men, as typically if they are not generated to be big and strong, they are visualized to be assertive and associated with careers and dominance.
+Women were found to be sexualized by the AI model without prompting, being put in skimpy clothes, given larger chests, and being generated in suggestive positions.
+The opposite was noticed for men, as typically if they were not generated to be strong and 'warrior-like', they were visualized to be assertive and associated with careers and dominance.